arvidn/libtorrent/trunk/docs/features.rst

 * trackerless torrents (using the Mainline kademlia DHT protocol) with some `DHT extensions`_.
 * support for IPv6
-* NAT-PMP support (automatic port mapping on routers that supports it)
+* NAT-PMP and UPnP support (automatic port mapping on routers that supports it)
 * piece-wise, unordered, incremental file allocation
 * uses separate threads for checking files and for main downloader, with a fool-proof thread-safe library interface. (i.e. There's no way for the